At Capture One, we love discovering new photography – and the people who create it.

 After switching from Lightroom, Japanese-Australian fashion photographer Seiya Taguchi shares the top tools that make Capture One the better choice for photo editing software.

+NOTE: This article discusses an older version of Capture One Pro.
+To learn more about our latest version, click here.
 Acclaimed photographer Joe McNally has shot National Geographic covers and built an award-winning career in commercial and editorial photography.
 Explore his portfolio and discover why Capture One changed his mind about post-production.
 My career as a commercial and editorial photographer has taken many twists and turns – aerial photography, fashion, sports, news, and studio portraiture.
 I’m a generalist photographer, and ever since turning the corner from film to digital years ago, I have always regarded the world of post-production with a certain wariness.
 Introducing Capture One into my photo editing workflow has truly invigorated my photography process.
 I grew up admiring photographic heroes, redoubtable shooters whose work adorned the pages of LIFE and NationaI Geographic.
 I wanted to be them.
 Without being too corny, I identified my mission with terms I swiped from the motto of LIFE magazine.
 “To see life; to see the world….”
-Seventy countries and many assignments later, I’m still curious, and I still have a camera in hand.
-In this blog post, I’ll do bit of a tour through the …
+Seventy countries and many assignments later, I’m still curious, …

 Capture One’s powerful tools are ideal for speeding up large wedding workflows and delivering better image quality to your clients.